MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-disable-ie11.md

 For organizations that require Internet Explorer 11 (IE11) for legacy compatibility, Internet Explorer mode (IE mode) on Microsoft Edge provides a seamless, single browser experience.
 Users can access legacy applications from within Microsoft Edge without having to switch back to IE11.

-After you configure IE mode, you can disable IE11 as a standalone browser without affecting IE mode functionality across your organization.
+After you configure IE mode, you can disable IE11 as a standalone browser **without affecting IE mode functionality** across your organization using group policy.

 > [!NOTE]
-> If you need the standalone IE11 app for specific sites, and want to redirect all other browser traffic to Microsoft Edge, you can configure the [Send all sites not included in the site list to Microsoft Edge](https://docs.microsoft.com/deployedge/edge-ie-mode-policies#redirect-sites-from-ie-to-microsoft-edge) policy to [redirect sites from IE to Microsoft Edge](https://docs.microsoft.com/deployedge/edge-ie-mode-policies#redirect-sites-from-ie-to-microsoft-edge).
+> If you need the standalone IE11 app for specific sites, and want to redirect all other browser traffic to Microsoft Edge, you can configure the [Send all sites not included in the site list to Microsoft Edge](https://docs.microsoft.com/deployedge/edge-ie-mode-policies#redirect-sites-from-ie-to-microsoft-edge) policy to redirect sites from IE to Microsoft Edge.

 ## User experience after redirecting traffic to Microsoft Edge